AdaCore/spark2014/lrm/source/subprograms.rst

     #. a qualified expression whose operand is a prohibited construct;
     #. a prohibited construct enclosed in parentheses.

+.. centered:: *Checked by Proof*

+#.
+The requirement that no two array elements overlap and that there
+   are no overlapping elements between array slices or between array slices and individual elements.

 .. centered:: **Restrictions That May Be Applied**